-WARNING: When driving a Model S Plaid equipped with the optional Carbon Ceramic Brake Kit in temperatures below 14 degrees Fahrenheit (-10 degrees Celsius), the instrument panel displays an alert indicating that stability and braking performance may be degraded in cold weather.
+WARNING: When driving a Model S Plaid equipped with the optional Carbon Ceramic Brake Kit in temperatures below -10 degrees C, the instrument panel displays an alert indicating that stability and braking performance may be degraded in cold weather.
 You may need to increase the amount of pressure you apply to the brake pedal when driving in cold weather.
 Be aware of this reduced performance and drive cautiously in cold weather conditions.